 Use Optimization Algorithms to Their Advantage

-Facebook and Google UAC have improved its optimization algorithms.
+Facebook and Google UAC have improved their optimization algorithms.
 So much in recent months that advertisers of all sizes can access sophisticated optimization algorithms without becoming social advertising experts.
 Both new and established companies can automate the most repetitive aspects of campaign management and achieve comparable financial results.

 This means social advertisers are now free to focus on what really counts: creative development, creative testing, and audience selection.